When you’re job hunting, you may be tempted to give in and accept an offer from any company willing to hire you.

 It would be embarrassing to turn up for an interview with no idea what the company’s product or service is.

-Even if your role is not directly involved with providing the company’s product or service, you should have a knowledge of what your prospective employer puts out.
+Even if your role is not directly involved with providing the company’s product or service, you should know what your prospective employer puts out.

-This will also help you make a decision on whether you want to work with them or not as they may be creating a product or rendering a service you do not want to align yourself with.
+This will also help you decide on whether you want to work with them or not as they may be creating a product or rendering a service you do not want to align yourself with.

 Some people work well in small close-knit organizations while others work well in large corporations.

 Researching on the growth potential of your prospective employer will also tell you whether or not there are opportunities for you to grow and develop in the role as well.
-A growing company allows you to learn especially if you are just starting off your career.
+A growing company allows you to learn, especially if you are just starting your career.

-Employee reviews are one of the best ways to get information on an organization or employer.
+Employee reviews are one of the best ways to get information about an organization or employer.